dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 - Primitive: matchers for basic data types like strings, numbers and so on
 - High order matchers: that can take other matchers as inputs, then apply them across collections
-- Block matches: for checking properties of code including blocks, exceptions, and side effects.
+- Block matchers: for checking properties of code including blocks, exceptions, and side effects.

 Primitive matches